 Through our interline agreements with Hawaiian Airlines Cargo and WestJet, Southwest Airlines Cargo® Customers can take advantage of service across the map.
 Our unique interline partnerships allow us to move your shipment smoothly from a Southwest Airlines® destination to destinations in Canada, Hawaii, and the Pacific Rim including:

 We are proud to have some of the shortest domestic cutoff and recovery times in the industry.
 International shipments are more complex than domestic shipments and require additional time to process the air waybill and required documentation, so please plan accordingly.
-Due to US and Canadian Customs requirements, Canadian bound shipments originating in Las Vegas, NV (LAS) and Orlando, FL (MCO) require 150 minutes cutoff time prior to departure.
+Due to US and Canadian Customs requirements, Canadian bound shipments originating in Las Vegas, NV (LAS); Orlando, FL (MCO); and Phoenix, AZ (PHX) require 150 minutes cutoff time prior to departure.

-Shipments bound for Canada and transferring to WestJet Airlines require a minimum connection time of 180 minutes (3 hours) in either Las Vegas, NV (LAS) or Orlando, FL (MCO).
+Shipments bound for Canada and transferring to WestJet Airlines require a minimum connection time of 180 minutes (3 hours) in either Las Vegas, NV (LAS); Orlando, FL (MCO); or Phoenix, AZ (PHX).

 Shipments bound for Hawaii or any Pacific Rim destination and transferring to Hawaiian Airlines require a minimum connection time of 240 minutes (4 hours) in Las Vegas, NV (LAS) or 360 minutes (6 hours) in Phoenix, AZ (PHX) or Seattle, WA (SEA).

 All international cargo air waybills must be typed or machine generated.
 There is a $20.00 air waybill preparation fee to have a Southwest Airlines Cargo Employee complete your air waybill at the time of shipping.
 Hand prepared air waybills will not be accepted for shipment.